broeneatsdinner/thoughts-on-readmes/README.md

 ## But the challenge remains...

-How do I list this (on a resume or profile)?
+How do I list this (on a résumé or profile)?

 I could phrase it like:
 - **Technical Communication & Tooling Documentation**